Township 3, Rooks County, Kansas: Stockton Township

 Stockton was one of the four original Rooks County civil townships, along with Bow Creek, Lowell and Paradise.
 The original Stockton Township was 12 miles north-to-south (two survey townships).
 The eastern border was with Lowell Township, nine miles (1-1/2 survey townships) from the Osborne County line.
 The western border was the Graham County line, making Stockton 21 miles (3-1/2 survey townships) in width.
 Stockton Township originally included territory that would become Alcona, Belmont, Hobart, Richland, Rush and the western halves of Greenfield and Iowa townships.

+Geography

+Township 3 covers an area of 71.111 square miles (184.18 square kilometers).